luixv/dirtyroad/htdocs/dirtyroad/wp-content/plugins/zeno-font-resizer/readme.txt

 = I want to use a shortcode in my content element =

-There is an additional plugin on [Github](https://github.com/MPolleke/zeno-font-resizer-shortcode) you can use for that.
+There is an additional plugin on [GitLab](https://gitlab.com/toomanybicycles/zeno-font-resizer-shortcode) you can use for that.

 == Changelog ==

+= 1.7.8 =
+* 2021-12-09
+* Upgrade js-cookie.js from 2.2.0 to 3.0.1.
+* Take some hints from phpcs and wpcs.

 = 1.7.7 =
 * 2021-02-22